lucashaley/UnityTeaching/Weekly Tutorials/Week_12c_AddingAMainMenu.md

 namespace BertQ
 {
-  public class MainMenu : Monobehaviour
+  public class MainMenu : MonoBehaviour
   {
     public string startLevel;		// Reference name for the first level of the game